CleverCloud/documentation/content/doc/quickstart/_index.md

 {{% steps %}}

+#### Select the organization

-#### Select the proper organization you want to add the application to
+Choose the organization you want to deploy in from the left menu.
 At this point you must only have the Personal Space but you can create one.

-#### Click on the "Create an application" button
+#### Click on "Create an application"

-Find it in the **Organization Manager** panel.
+Find it in the **Organization Manager** panel, at the top left of the left menu.

 This starts the application creation wizard.
 If your account has been linked to GitHub, you can select a repository from your GitHub account.

 If you want to deploy an application within a GitHub organisation, first [grant the Clever Cloud API access to it](https://github.com/settings/connections/applications/d96bd8fd996d2ca783cc).

+#### Select the language

-#### Select the language or the framework you need
+Choose the language or the framework you want to deploy.

 **💡 Optional:** For PHP applications, you can choose between FTP and Git deployment.